nitinc9/c9-membership/README.md

 * MySQL 5.6+
 * Optional: Latest AWS CLI

+## Typical Application Flow

+!(Typical Application Flow)[docs/C9-Membership_Login_Sequence_Diagram.png?raw=true]

+* The browser issues a request that's eventually handled by the `MembershipUI`.
+* `MembershipUI` invokes a REST API on the `MembershipAPI` passing in a callback to handle the API response.
+* The API response callback prepares the appropriate HTML response and returns back to the browser.

 ## AWS Setup (optional for local deployment)

 Note: The AWS setup is optional for the local deployment.
 Only avatar related functionality will not be available without this.